aplteam/Cider/mkdocs/docs/user-commands.md

 Separate multiple projects with spaces or commas.

-Where a particular project is specified, success or failure is reported as a flag.
+Where a particular project is specified, success or failure is reported as a boolean.
 Otherwise attempts to close projects are reported in detail.

 ---|---